appdotnet/api-spec/content/docs/resources/file/index.md

     </tbody>
 </table>

-## Derived Files
+## Derived files

-When a file is uploaded, App.net may choose to create other files based on the original.
-A User cannot upload their own derived files.
+App.net derived files enable you to upload multiple files that are all derivatives of a single primary file.
+For instance, if you upload an image, you can upload different sized thumbnails of the image.
+Or you could upload the same video encoded with a different format/at a different resolution to give client different display options.
+Each derived file is identified by an alphanumeric string called the key.
+App.net reserves any derived file key starting with `core_`.
+For legacy reasons, we also reserve the keys `image_thumb_200s` and `image_thumb_960r`.

 Derived files will include the keys shown in the example below.
 Please see [the File Fields documentation](#file-fields) for an explanation of each key.

 ~~~js
 "image_thumb_200s": {